lawlight-org/icecable-client/README.md

-# 🧊 IceCable - The most secure instant messaging app 🔒
+# 🧊 IceCable - Most secure instant messaging app 🔒

 This is the client for IceCable, an instant messaging app focused on privacy and security.